octosend/docs/README.md

 ## Overview

-OctoSend provides a mailing campaign service.
+Octosend provides a mailing campaign service.
 The user can use one or many sending domains and is able to create campaigns, follow their evolutions and retrieve statistics.

 ## Description

-This is the repository of the english documentation OctoSend https://octosend.com/.
-It hosts the reference documentation that will be maintained and augmented regularly with the new features documentation provided on each release of the OctoSend product.
+This is the repository of the english documentation Octosend https://octosend.com/.
+It hosts the reference documentation that will be maintained and augmented regularly with the new features documentation provided on each release of the Octosend product.

 ## Environment